QubesOS/qubes-doc/common-tasks/usb.md

 **Warning:** This procedure will result in your USB controller(s) being attached directly to dom0.

+ * GRUB2

  1. Shut down the USB qube.
  2. In Qubes Manager, right-click on the USB qube and select "Remove VM."
  3. Open the file `/etc/default/grub` in dom0.
  4. Find the line(s) that begins with `GRUB_CMDLINE_LINUX`.
  5. If `rd.qubes.hide_all_usb` appears anywhere in those lines, remove it.
  6. Save and close the file.
  7. Run the command `grub2-mkconfig -o /boot/grub2/grub.cfg` in dom0.
  8. Reboot.

+ * EFI

+ 1. Shut down the USB qube.
+ 2. In Qubes Manager, right-click on the USB qube and select "Remove VM."
+ 3. Open the file `/boot/efi/EFI/qubes/xen.cfg` in dom0.
+ 4. Find the line(s) that begins with `kernel=`.
+ 5. If `rd.qubes.hide_all_usb` appears anywhere in those lines, remove it.
+ 6. Save and close the file.
+ 7. Reboot.

 Security Warning about USB Input Devices
 ----------------------------------------